Forever-Pan/CastFlow/README.md

 | RLVR | GRPO, group size `G=8`, temperature `1.0`, learning rate `2e-6`, KL coefficient `0.0`, 3 epochs |
 | Forecast output length | max completion length 5000 in the paper; runtime default allows up to 7000 tokens for safety |

-On 2 A800 GPUs, the paper-level SFT batch can be implemented directly.
-On 24GB GPUs, use micro-batch 1 with gradient accumulation to keep the effective global batch size at 8.

 ## End-to-End Workflow